merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      |     Basis set
      Hamiltonian

-For DFT, we replace *HF* hamiltonian with *DFT* and specify the functional name immediately after that.
+For DFT, we replace *HF* hamiltonian with *DFT* and specify the functional name separated by a space.
 For example, we may ask for a B3LYP energy calculation with the following command line.

 ::